The Honda Civic’s cabin looks and feels reasonably upmarket for a car this size but the back seats aren’t quite as roomy as in alternative models

 The old Civic’s infotainment system used to be an absolute nightmare to use.
 Thankfully, this new car’s system is much improved and its cabin is a bit more spacious, too

-Entry-level S and SE versions have a fairly basic blue and white display for the stereo but only the latter gets DAB digital radio and Bluetooth connectivity as standard.
+Honda Civic S and SE cars have a fairly basic blue and white display for the stereo but only the latter gets DAB digital radio and Bluetooth connectivity as standard.
 Both feel very outdated compared to the modern touchscreen systems in a Vauxhall Astra and VW Golf.

 The seven-inch colour touchscreen system in SR models and above looks much more modern and is a massive improvement over the old Civic’s infuriating unit.
 The screen’s mounted right up on the dashboard so it’s easy to glance at as you drive along and it comes with a set of dedicated shortcut buttons so you can easily switch between key features on the move.